-If you were asking yourself, "why should I study the Bible?" and it leads you to want to read it, but you don't know how to go about it, that's okay.
+If you were asking yourself, "why should I turn to the Bible?" and it leads you to want to read it, but you don't know how to go about it, that's okay.
 If it's even a small part of what is claimed, this is no ordinary reading experience.
 But it needs to be started in a simple way, to get some solid ground under your feet.

 The next matter at hand is how you would go about doing Bible study.
 I hope not like most of us studied in high school, dreaming of who you were dating Saturday night, or of future glories, or of just lazing around.
 Each of us needs two basic arenas for Bible study.

-In A Rut?
+Is Your Bible Study In A Rut?

 There are, of course, no guarantees.
 But the Spirit often rewards such diligent acts of courage in the faith.

 The Spirit may have led them to understandings you'd never have thought of.
 Or they might not have been influenced by the same political or cultural climate as you.
-The Spirit worked through the Bible to build and shape the faith community and the people in it.
+The Spirit worked through Scripture to build and shape the faith community and the people in it.
 That tells us something about where the Spirit is taking us (and you) today.

-This process of sifting through your Bible readings can be like a conversation with God (just like prayer) or a lifelong series of mails between you and God.
+This process of sifting through your readings can be like a conversation with God (just like prayer) or a lifelong series of text messages between you and God.
 Or maybe a weird kind of Q-and-A which sometimes becomes Q-and-Q, where God answers you back with a question.
 If you're listening for it, it can be great to share your hopes, feelings, or thoughts with God.
 For me, it sometimes feels like a ping-pong match, where God fires back fast with a lot of spin and twist.
 It can get pretty intense, and it can sting where the ball hits you.
 Your part of the process is to pay close attention.
 It might be a thought that keeps coming to mind, or something that's happening around you as you go through the day, or an opportunity that arrives, or something someone says that throws you back to an earlier Bible reading.
 In that way, it's an ongoing process that follows you through your daily life.
-It is to be learned, felt, and acted upon in the light of the wider Scriptural witness to God's redeeming purpose through Christ.
+What your reading reveals is to be learned, felt, and acted upon in the light of the wider biblical witness to God's redeeming purpose through Christ.

 There are other things (specialized gifts, extraordinary circumstances and such) that aid Bible study, but they would come under these principles.

-Within the above framework, humans are not exalted above Scripture, and no part of the Bible is simply ignored or interpreted away or rendered invalid.
+Within the above framework, humans are not exalted above Scripture, and no part of it is simply ignored or interpreted away or rendered invalid.
 None of these steps are strictly 'natural'; all have a supra-natural agency, someone beyond nature -- the Spirit -- at work.
 The trouble level rises as one goes down the list, but there's always the other principles to keep that in check.
 The wise Christian turns these into a set of habits and patterns, a work ethic that becomes a part of our normal day-to-day way of living and learning.
 The wise Christian community trains us in these patterns from cradle to grave, and commits itself to live by what the Spirit shows us through the biblical Scriptures.
 The Bible is as complex as life itself; it contains libraries worth of gray areas and galleries full of multiple facets and sparkling colors.